semartinez147/choppit/docs/README.md

     - I plan to do this using Apache OpenNLP.
 I have found some useful datasets, but will need to do a significant amount of work to adapt them.
 This will have to be a distant-future stretch goal.
 	- An alternative to my original idea is to have a "Cooking mode" that displays Steps full-screen and opens an AlertDialog with a checklist of Ingredients, so they can be cleared one at a time.

+- Documentation and user help screens need to be updated.

 #### Bugs & Errors